DyutideeptaB/Encrypted-QR-generator_with_Decryption-Algorithm/README.md

 These examples can be used as a **reference** to verify script behavior or adapt for integration with your own datasets.

 ## Commercial Usage
+Thank you for your interest in this project!

+This repository is licensed under the GNU General Public License v3.0 (GPL-3.0), which permits free use, modification, and distribution for personal, academic, and open-source purposes.

-Please review the "COMMERCIAL_USE.md" file for information on this.
+If you or your organization are considering commercial use of these original scripts & utilities—such as integration into proprietary products, commercial redistribution, or use in a commercial service—I kindly request that you review the "COMMERCIAL_USE.md" file for information on this.

+Thank you for supporting ethical software usage and open-source sustainability!